Piti Bomb Holes Marine Preserve

 Piti Bomb Holes Marine Preserve is a marine protected area comprising all of Piti Bay on the western coast of Guam, located off of the village of Piti in the Philippine Sea.
 The defining "bomb hole" features, named because they look like bomb craters in the reef flat, are actually natural percolation pits where fresh water filters into the shallow lagoon at a depth of 25 to 30 ft.
-The largest pit houses the commercial Fish Eye Marine Park tourist attraction, which includes a wooden pier to a underwater observatory and a Seawalker tour of the lagoon bottom.
+The largest pit houses the commercial Fish Eye Marine Park tourist attraction, which includes a wooden pier to an underwater observatory and a Seawalker tour of the lagoon bottom.
 It is visited by more than 200,000 people annually.
 The Piti preserve is the most ecologically diverse of Guam's five marine preserves.
 The pit around Fish Eye is a popular snorkeling and recreational diving site.

 Geography

 The preserve is 3.64 km2, 1.4 km2 of which is a broad reef flat.
 It shares a fringing reef line with the regularly fished Asan Bay reef line.
 The eastern boundary of the preserve is off the tip of Asan Point in the village of Asan-Maina.
 Asan Point is the western boundary of Asan Invasion Beach, the northern invasion beach used by American forces in the 1944 retaking of the island.
 Therefore, portions of Piti Bomb Holes Marine Preserve around Asan Point also fall under the submarine portions of War in the Pacific National Historical Park's Asan Beach unit.
 The southern shoreline with Piti includes two beach parks: Tepungan Beach, at the entrance to the Fish Eye Marine Park pier, and Pedro Santos Memorial Park, farther west.
 Three rivers drain into the preserve: from east to west, these are the Matgue River, the Taguag River, and the Masso River.

 The western boundary of the preserve includes portions of Cabras Island to Piti Canal, a man-made cut, and includes the Tepungan Channel.
 Piti Canal and Tepungan Channel are used to intake cooling water intake to the Guam Power Authority plant at Cabras; discharge is into the Piti Channel that empties into Apra Harbor.
 Tepungan Channel and other parts of the western preserve include a cable trench for submarine communications cables landing at Piti.